 Most of the candidates who have achieved success in this exam are of the opinion that selection of the best optional subject gets you halfway through in this examination.
-Apart from the above mentioned factors, we need to look into few more sources.
+Apart from the above-mentioned factors, we need to look into a few more sources.

-- The first step in optional selection is to go through the list of all the optional subjects and narrow it down to one or two choices.
+- The first step in optional selection is to go through the list of all the optional subjects in IAS Mains and narrow it down to one or two choices.

-- The next step is to analyze the entire syllabus, previous year’s papers, past trends and try to get a feedback from other aspirants who are proficient in the subject.
+- The next step is to analyze the entire syllabus of optional subjects, previous year’s papers, past trends and try to get feedback from other aspirants who are proficient in the subject.

 - A subject should be such that it excites one and makes you think out of the box.